-Lea Deglandon-Bennett earned a Bachelor of Fine Arts degree with a concentration in sculpture and art education from James Madison University.
-Lea teaches a variety of classes at MOCA including the Teen Art Lab, a selection of Art Camp classes and also teaches the Student Art Start program at the museum.
+Lea Bennett earned a Bachelor of Fine Arts degree with a concentration in sculpture and art education from James Madison University.
+Lea is MOCA's Outreach and Family Programs Coordinator and teaches a selection of Art Camp classes in the studios.
 She enjoys working with students of all ages and believes that art is part of everyday living.

 Donna Iona Drozda, a widely exhibiting and published painter and author, has artwork in a number of corporate collections and is a frequent presenter of workshops, lectures and classes both locally and nationally.
 Visit her web site at www.donnaionadrozda.com